symfony/symfony-docs/cache.rst

 A cache chain combines several cache pools into a single one.
 When storing an item in a cache chain, Symfony stores it in all pools sequentially.
 When retrieving an item, Symfony tries to get it from the first pool.
-If it's not found, it tries the next pools until the item is found or an exception is thrown.
+If it is not found, it tries the next pools until the item is found or an exception is thrown.
-Because of this behavior, it's recommended to define the adapters in the chain in order from fastest to slowest.
+Because of this behavior, it is recommended to define the adapters in the chain in order from fastest to slowest.

 If an error happens when storing an item in a pool, Symfony stores it in the